 In healthcare’s complex and administratively burdensome accounts receivable process, managing the unpaid or rejected claims can be especially frustrating for billing staff.
 Not only does it create large blocks of unproductive time while staff members sit on hold or wait in insurance payer queues, but there are often limits on the number of claims that can be submitted or questioned during each call.

-This manual process was estimated to cost $10.13 and take 12-20 minutes per claim according to the 2019 CAQH Index and takes valuable staff time away from higher-value billing functions or improving the overall patient experience.3 By automating the claims management process, a solution can ensure an average savings of $7.72 per claim while also saving valuable staff time and lost opportunity that can be redeployed to more important functions.
+This manual process was estimated to cost $10.13 and take 12-20 minutes per claim according to the 2020 CAQH Index and takes valuable staff time away from higher value billing functions or improving the overall patient experience.3 By automating the claims management process, a solution can ensure an average savings of $7.72 per claim while also saving valuable staff time and lost opportunity that can be redeployed to more meaningful functions.

-With the inevitable return to the recent shifting toward maximizing the patient experience and alleviating any roadblocks to collecting timely reimbursement where due, harnessing AI-driven, cloud-based technology to improve administrative workflow makes the most significant in-roads for the expense outlay.
-Coupled with highly trained specialists, improved automation generates more revenue for less administrative expenses in a reduced time frame.
+With the inevitable return to the recent shifting toward maximizing the patient experience and alleviating any roadblocks to collecting timely reimbursement where due, harnessing AI-enhanced, cloud-based technology to improve administrative workflow makes the most significant in-roads for the expense outlay.
+Coupled with highly trained specialists, improved automation generates more revenue for less administrative expense in a reduced time frame.

 To fully capturing revenue due, whether in-house or with a third-party partner consider: